Centerville1/MyDocs/LTHC/VOIPTechSpecs.md

    - POST `/api/external-threads/{id}/messages`
    - Backend selects `from_number`:
      - Use `thread.from_contact` if set (consistency)
-     - Otherwise use number recipient last contacted
+     - Otherwise use number recipient last contacted, and set thread.from_contact to that number
    - Call TelephonyService.sendSms()
    - Create message record:
      - `message_type` = 'sms'